-Nine times out of ten I say something to my grandchildren and as soon as it comes out of my mouth I can hear the potential picture book it can become.
+Nine times out of ten I hear something my grandchildren say and as soon as it comes out of their mouths I can hear the potential picture book it can become.
 "There are rocks in my ruffles," or "Nana, this tree looks like a butt!"

 I am also working on a few commercial fiction novels for readers that prefer text with no pictures.
 Once I figure out if the plots blend as smoothly as they do in my imagination, I can finally get them closer to submission and publication.